GAN-Canonical/ubuntu-frame/RUNNING_ON_YOUR_DEVICE.md

 # Ubuntu Frame

-This is a quick introduction to running Ubuntu Frame on a device.
+This is an introduction to running Ubuntu Frame on a device.

 ## Setup your device